paulhoule/gastrodon/README.md

 Toolkit to display,  analyze,  and visualize data and documents based on RDF graphs and the SPARQL query language using Pandas,  Jupyter, and other Python ecosystem tools.

+Example notebooks can be found in the [notebooks](notebooks) directory.

 The following are reference documentation for tools you will use

 * [Pandas](http://pandas.pydata.org/pandas-docs/stable/)